Stuycs-K/final-project-ma-mark-li-edmond/README.md

 To play the game, just run Game.pde, no libraries necessary.

 On your turn, you can click the card you want to place.
 If it's an invalid placement, a text will appear on the screen.
 If it's a wild card where you can choose the color, click one of the four colored block in the center and the game will move on.
+If the last card is a +2 card, you can play a non +2 card and draw two cards or play a +2 card to stack.

 ## Presentation